-Items Preparation for
+Itama Prepa ration for

-items Classical technique Free technique
+Items Classical technique Free technique

 COURSE

 Category С D

 Classical tracks 4 tracks /

 Distance between tracks Minimum 1.2 m /

 START

 Organization/preparation Arrow start grid Arrow start grid

-Classical tracks Odd number 3 or more Optional Odd number 3 or more
+Classical tracks Odd number 3 or more (Optional) Odd number 3 or more

-Length of tracks (after start line) 30 to 50 m 15 to 30 m
+Length of start corridors (after start line) 30 to 50 m 15 to 30 m

-Distance between tracks Minimum 1.2 m Minimum 1.2 m
+Distance between tracks Minimum 1.2 m (Optional) Minimum 1.2 m

 FINISH

-Width (minimum) 6m 12 m
+Width (minimum) Vidth (minimum) 6m 12 m

-Number of corridors minimum of 3 tracks 3 - 4 corridors (3m each)
+Number of corridors dors minimum of 3 tracks 3 - 4 corridors (3m

 Distance between tracks Minimum 1.2 m /

-322.2.2 There must be no factors along the course that cause congestion.
+- There must be no factors along the course that cause congestion. - 322.2.3 If ski exchange is allowed, the stadium must be organized in a way that athletes going to exchange skis will ski longer distance comparing to athletes that will not change skis. - 322.2.3.1 Pit Box Area

-322.2.3 If ski exchange is allowed, the stadium must be organized in a way that athletes going to exchange skis will ski longer distance comparing to athletes that will not change skis.
-322.2.3.1 Pit Box Area 322.2.3.1.1 The course along the access to the boxes should be a minimum of 4 m wide.
-The width of the course on the exit side of the boxes should be a minimum of 6 m.
-322.2.3.1.2 Only skis can be deposited into the assigned box.
-322.3 Entries - Substitution 322.3.1 Substitution is possible according to ICR art.
-313.4.
-322.3.2 The substitute athlete must start in the same position as the substituted athlete if their FIS points are the same or better than those of the replaced athlete.
-If their FIS points are worse they must start at the end of the field.
-322.3.3 The athlete takes the bib of the one he is replacing.
-322.3.4 The original start position will be left empty.
-322.4 Starting Order and Start Procedure 322.4.1 Mass Start procedure must be used (see ICR art.
+- 322.2.3.1.1 The course along the access to the boxes should be minimum 4 m wide.
+The width of the course on the exit side of the boxes should be a minimum of 6 m. - 322.2.3.1.2 Only skis can be deposited into the assigned box.

+- 322.3.1 Substitution is possible according to ICR art.
+313.4. - The substitute athlete must start in the same position as the substituted athlete if their FIS points are the same or better than those of the replaced athlete.
+If their FIS points are worse they must start at the end of the field. - 322.3.3 The athlete takes the bib of the one they are replacing. - 322.3.4 The original start position will be left empty.

+322.4.1 Mass Start procedure must be used (see ICR art.
 315.3).

-322.5 Timing and Results 322.5.1 Overlapping Rules normally apply.
+322.5.1 Overlapping Rules normally apply.
 For skiers who are lapped refer to ICR art.
 343.14.

-322.6 Jury and protests No specific rules.
-323. Skiathlon Competitions 323.1 Definition Skiathlon is a Mass Start competition in which competitors start in classical technique in first part, followed by mandatory ski exchange in a pit box in the stadium and then second part in free technique.
+323. Skiathlon Competitions

+Skiathlon is a Mass Start competition in which competitors start in classical technique in first part, followed by mandatory ski exchange in a pit box in the stadium and then second part in free technique.
-Courses and stadium

-Recommended norms

-Itama Preparation for
+Itama Prepar ation for

 Items Classical technique Free technique

 COURSE

 Category C or E D or E

+la Preparation for

+Items Classical technique Free technique

 Classical tracks 4 tracks /

 Distance between tracks Minimum 1.2 m /

 START

-Organization/preparation Arrow start grid /
+Organization/preparation Organization/preparation Arrow start grid

-Classical tracks Odd number 3 or more 1
+Classical tracks Odd number 3 or more /

 Length of tracks (after start line) 50 to 100 m /

 Distance between tracks 1.2 m /

 FINISH

 Width (minimum) / 12 m minimum

 Number of corridors / 3-4 corridors (3m each)

 Distance between tracks / /

-PIT BOXES PIT BOXES
+PIT BOXES

 Recommended size length 2 m - 2.5 m width: 1.2 m - 1.5 m